publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s360.md

         (4) __Risk factors__

-        In establishing the risk-based scheduled under paragraph (3), the Secretary shall inspect establishments according to the known safety risks of such establishments, which shall be based on the following factors:
+        In establishing the risk-based scheduled  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
+Probably should be “schedule”. </sup></sup>  under paragraph (3), the Secretary shall inspect establishments according to the known safety risks of such establishments, which shall be based on the following factors:

             (A) The compliance history of the establishment.